IBM/iot-device-trend-analysis/README.md

 * `dataset.py`:  This library provides functions to manage `datasets.json`, which includes pulling dataset information, adding dataset and setting the active dataset.
 The functions updates and retrieve the `datasets.json` file accordingly.

 * `JS scripts (i.e static/scripts/deviceDataPerDay.js)`: There is a JS script for each page of this application.
 The javascript makes `GET` calls to update the page with dropdown options, ensures valid user input for the page, and makes the Ajax call to get the JSON data to plot.
-Then it uses plotly-js library to create a plot for that page.
+Then it uses Plotly.js library to create a plot for that page.

-To create plotly-js plots, we will first create traces for the plot, defining our `x` and `y` axis, and `type` and `name` for the trace.
+To create Plotly.js plots, we will first create traces for the plot, defining our `x` and `y` axis, and `type` and `name` for the trace.
 The `type` determines what type of plot we would like i.e scatter, bar, boxplot.
 Next, we define `data` for the plots, as an array of these traces, and `layout` with the title for plot.
 ```
 //define traces
 var activeClientsTrace = {